 (*I’ve made mint flavored, cocoa flavored, pumpkin flavored marshmallows, marshmallows topped with blueberry syrup, candied pecans.
 The possibilities are endless!)

 Pour ½ cup water over the gelatin into a large bowl.
+If you’re using a stand mixer, it can go direcrly into the attached bowl.
 Let it rest for about 10 minutes.

-In a large saucepan, combine the sugar, evaporated milk, and ¼ cup water.
+Meanwhile, in a medium saucepan, combine the sugar, evaporated milk, and ¼ cup water.
 Whisk over low heat until the sugar has dissolved.

 Using a rubber spatula, quickly scrape out the mixture into the prepared pan.
-Lightly coat your spatula with cooking spray and smooth out the surface.
-Marshmallows set very quickly, so you will need to work fast.
-Do not worry about getting every last bit of marshmallow out of the bowl or making the top perfectly smooth!
-Allow the mixture to set, uncovered (not refrigerated) for at least 8 hours- overnight.
+Marshmallows set very quickly, so you will need to work fast!
+Do not worry about getting every last bit of marshmallow out of the bowl or making the top perfectly smooth.

 Once the marshmallow is in the tray, allow the mixture to set, uncovered (not refrigerated) for at least 8 hours or overnight.